hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250809019v1-activation-steering-for-bias-mitigation-an-interpretable-approach-to.md

 ---
 layout: default
-title: Activation Steering for Bias Mitigation: An Interpretable Approach to Safer LLMs
+title: "Activation Steering for Bias Mitigation: An Interpretable Approach to Safer LLMs"
 ---

 # Activation Steering for Bias Mitigation: An Interpretable Approach to Safer LLMs